giesselmann/nanopype/docs/installation/singularity.md

 make -C ./builddir install
 ```

-**Note:** Singularity and mksquasfs must be visible to Snakemake e.g. through the users PATH variable.
+**Note:** Singularity and mksquasfs/unsquashfs must be visible to Snakemake e.g. through the users PATH variable.
 In a cluster setup this must hold true on every compute node.
 If your .bashrc becomes sourced on the compute nodes you can simply:

 ```
 echo 'export PATH=/path/to/prefix/bin:${PATH}' >> ~/.bashrc